Through Black Spruce (film): Plot

-Annie Bird, a Cree woman from Moosonee, is the identical twin of Susanna Bird, a model who had last been seen in Toronto before disappearing with her abusive boyfriend Gus.
+Annie Bird, a Cree woman from Moosonee, is the identical twin of Suzanne Bird, a model who had last been seen in Toronto before disappearing with her abusive boyfriend Gus.
 While living with her mother Lizette, Annie is close to her uncle Will, a hunter and former bush pilot.
 At the invitation of a friend, Annie travels to Toronto for a vacation, but stays behind to look for her sister.
 When Annie leaves for their vacation, a local Moosonee drug dealer named Marius takes this as an indication that one of her family members anticipates a need to go into hiding.
 Marius accuses Will of being a snitch and hires associates to have him followed.

-In Toronto, Annie contacts Susanna's modelling agency and collects the last paycheque that she was owed.
-The agency refers her to Jesse, the last photographer to undertake a project with Susanna.
+In Toronto, Annie contacts Suzanne's modelling agency and collects the last paycheque that she was owed.
+The agency refers her to Jesse, the last photographer to undertake a project with Suzanne.
 The two meet while Jesse is debuting the resulting photo series at a local gallery.
-After describing the depression Susanna was in, Jesse gives Annie the address where she last stayed.
-There, Annie meets Violet who is the other tenant.
-Violet welcomes Annie and describes the shock of receiving the missing person's report for her roommate.
-Taking her to Susanna's former room, Violet encourages Annie to stay there for as long as necessary.
+After describing the depression Suzanne was in, Jesse gives Annie the address where she last stayed.
+There, Annie meets Geeta, who is the other tenant.
+Geeta welcomes Annie and describes the shock of receiving the missing person's report for her roommate.
+Taking her to Suzanne's former room, Geeta encourages Annie to stay there for as long as necessary.

 Meanwhile, Marius escalates his threats against Will's family and attempts to firebomb his house at night.
 The police chief dismisses Will's report due to his alcoholism and inability to provide a license plate number.
 Taking matters into his own hands, Will later aims a rifle at Marius from afar and fires a bullet into his head.
 Will escapes by plane to a remote island, and encounters a group of fellow Cree travelers after setting up a campsite.
 After being convinced that he cannot hide forever, Will returns to Moosonee.
 His sister Lizette tells him that Marius survived the shot to the head, albeit with brain damage.
 The police chief comes to speak with Will, and initially announces that the attempted murder is being ruled as a "biker hit".
 However, before driving off, he tells Will to have better aim next time.

-Meanwhile, in Toronto, Annie begins a relationship with Jesse and offers to take Susanna's place in an upcoming photo shoot.
-At a club that Susanna used to frequent, Violet introduces Annie to an acquaintance named Danny.
-Jesse warns her that Danny is a drug dealer but Violet continues to include him in their circle of friends.
-Annie looks at some of Susanna's production stills and sees that signs of drug use have been photoshopped away.
+Meanwhile, in Toronto, Annie begins a relationship with Jesse and offers to take Suzanne's place in an upcoming photo shoot.
+At a club that Suzanne used to frequent, Geeta introduces Annie to an acquaintance named Danny.
+Jesse warns her that Danny is a drug dealer, but Geeta continues to include him in their circle of friends.
+Annie looks at some of Suzanne's production stills and sees that signs of drug use have been photoshopped away.
 She berates Jesse for his dishonesty and prepares to leave Toronto.
-While she is telling Violet, Danny corners the two of them and reveals that he has killed Gus in an effort to reclaim stolen drugs.
+While she is telling Geeta, Danny corners the two of them and reveals that he has killed Gus in an effort to reclaim stolen drugs.
 While choking Annie, he accuses her of conspiring with her sister to keep the stash hidden.